Skip to main content

 • Fan stops on its own after a short period.

-• No unusual smell or noise.
+• No unusual smell or noise during the run-on.

 • Next startup is normal.